 In addition to the key business function items described above, it is expected that there will also be more generalized improvements in Rhode Island Works (RIW) functionality, Child Care Assistance Program (CCAP) functionality, and HSRI functionality.
-The changes to RIW are expected to prevent early closure of individuals for what is currently commonly referred to as the 24-in-60 requirement.
-CCAP updates will streamline the existing CCAP payment process.
-Finally, the HSRI changes will create administrative override screen capabilities which will significantly reduce FTEs spent on correcting discrepancies in the system.
-In addition, the HSRI functionality will expand to include the ability to prorate annual income.
+The changes to RIW expected to prevent early closure of individuals for what is currently commonly referred to as the 24-in-60 requirement were released in December.
+CCAP updates to streamline the existing CCAP payment process and to support tiered rates were also implemented.
+In addition, the HSRI changes to create an administrative override screen capability were also delivered.
+This functionality will significantly reduce FTEs spent on correcting discrepancies in the system.
+Finally, the HSRI functionality to include the ability to prorate annual income will be fully deployed in January of 2020.